-You can make your own coffee in your kitchen.
+You can make your coffee in your kitchen.

 Processing coffee beans after roasting is critical

-And it’s also worth knowing that coffee beans after roasting must be left alone for about 36 hours to 48 hours before grinding, so the only strength lost from the home-roasted coffee beans they probably have: absolute purity.
-This is something that many people overlook, leading to the quality of coffee is not guaranteed the best.
+And it’s also worth knowing that coffee beans, after roasting, must be left alone for about 36 hours to 48 hours before grinding, so the only strength lost from the home-roasted coffee beans they probably have: is absolute purity.
+This is something that many people overlook, leading to the quality of coffee is not guaranteed to be the best.